jgordon/axioms/axioms/14 Space.md

                 (distance d o x1 u) (distance d o y1 u)))))
 ```

-The second fine-grained system is based on angles of 30 degrees and is
+An everyday fine-grained system of describing angles is based on angles of
-visualized as a clock -- "incoming at 2 o'clock," "exit the traffic
+30 degrees and is visualized as a clock -- "incoming at 2 o'clock,"
-circle at 11 o'clock."
-A 30-degree angle is one in which the distance
+"exit the traffic circle at 11 o'clock."
+A 30-degree angle is one in which
-from the origin to the anchor point is twice the y-coordinate.
+the distance from the origin to the anchor point is twice the y-coordinate.

 ```
 (forall (v)